EntyG/Buonghe/README.md

-# Buonghe - Video Retrieval with Megumin AI Assistant
+# Buonghe - Video Retrieval with miku AI Assistant

-A video retrieval application with an anime-style AI assistant (Megumin) powered by Google Gemini.
+A video retrieval application with an anime-style AI assistant (miku) powered by Google Gemini.

 ## 🏗️ Project Structure